 McKinstry performed site development, engineering, procurement, installation and commissioning.
-Our ability to purchase equipment directly, perform electrical and energy engineering, design and deliver architectural metals, complete installation using our own labor and perform the required commissioning established McKinstry as the most comprehensive, cost-efficient and streamlined partner of choice.
+Our ability to purchase equipment directly, perform electrical and energy engineering, design and deliver architectural metals, complete installation and perform the required commissioning established McKinstry as the most comprehensive, cost-efficient and streamlined partner of choice.

 Navigating Covid-19 Constraints and Delays

 The project’s rigid schedule coincided with the peak of the Covid-19 pandemic, placing strains on project delivery.
 McKinstry worked to shift manpower across all three sites to maximize available labor.
 When the delivery of materials was delayed, McKinstry collaborated with the general contractor to adjust accordingly so as not to disrupt others’ ability to continue working.